RARI Logo

 Important Travel Information

-See our participant instructions and checklist for more detailed steps on getting ready for your expedition.
+See our participant checklist for more detailed steps on getting ready for your expedition.

 For many points of departure in the US, flights can generally be purchased for $1,000 or less, and sometimes as low as $650.
 After landing, you will be met at the airport and brought to our hotel in Quito.
 You will then be escorted throughout the trip by your group leaders, although there will be some opportunities to explore the areas independently or in groups away from the main study areas.
 However, if you are arriving earlier than the day before your expedition, you must arrange your own transportation to the hotel.